passosleo/mail-master/README.md

 ## Mail Master API
-Mail template API made to handle, store, identify and provide mail templates.
+Mail template API made to handle, store, identify and provide mail HTML templates.
 It was developed using some functional programming concepts instead of object-oriented.

 ## Features
 * Authentication system